aws-samples/text-to-sparql-on-neptune-with-uniprot/README.md

 The user asks a question on an [Amazon SageMaker](https://aws.amazon.com/sagemaker/) instance notebook instance.
 The notebook generates the SPARQL query using an LLM (Anthropic Claude) via [Amazon Bedrock](https://aws.amazon.com/bedrock).
 The notebook then runs that query against a UniProt database: either the [UniProf reference SPARQL endpoint](https://sparql.uniprot.org/) or your own [Amazon Neptune](https://aws.amazon.com/neptune/) database loaded with UniProt data.

-To generate the query, we prompt the LLM the question plus a set of ground-truth examples and tips.
+To generate the query, we prompt the LLM with the question plus a set of ground-truth examples and tips.
 See [resources](resources) folder for tips, ground-truth, and prompts.
 We use a *few shot* approach.
 We give the LLM several examples of questions and their correct SPARQL query.
 We expect the LLM will use these to write the correct SPARQL for other UniProt questions.

 ## Setup